frimelle/YouTubeImporter/README.md

 ### Location
 That is the location, YouTube returns for the video, set by the user where the video was recorded.
 This is often left empty and would result in the location being set to null.

+###Information
+The adding of an information ist optional.
+If the video comes from a playlist it is possible to add the ID.
+Otherwise the other method is used.

 ### ContextCoordinates and ContextPoint
 From those Tags a contextCoordinates is created and transformed to a contextPoint.
 Thereby we have the video created as a ContextPoint in the knowledgeBase where it can be worked with further.